|About Me & My Website||Contact Me|

 Website History: In the mid to late 1990s, even before I had internet access at my home, I dreamed of someday building a website with my forecast for the Martinsville and Henry County area.
 That dream gradually came true during the years of 2000 and 2001.
-Updates were erratic at first, but I consistently posted updated forecasts each day (with a very limited number of missed days) from September 2001 through March 2012.
-My website is a hobby for me; I don't get paid for it.
-I do it because I enjoy it, and because I feel I can provide the people of this area with what is often a more accurate forecast than others provide.
+Updates were erratic at first, but I consistently posted updated forecasts nearly every day from September 2001 through March 2012.
+My website is a hobby for me; I don't get paid for it (though I am thankful to the advertisers who have covered my expenses over the years).
+I maintain my website because I enjoy it, and because I feel I can provide the people of this area with what is often a more accurate forecast than others provide.
 More importantly, I believe the honesty and integrity that I try to show in my forecasting, things that are lacking from many other forecasters, are what make my website unique.
 I intentionally keep my website simple so you can check it quickly, find out what you need to know, and then continue on with your day.
-However, I also have many other pages that you can check out, such as a weather data archive and an educational page.
-Most importantly, I also offer a variety of Bible studies and resources to hopefully help people grow spiritually.
+However, I also have many other pages that you can check out, such as a weather data archive and page to educate people on the truths about so-called climate change.
+Most importantly, I also offer a variety of Bible studies and resources to hopefully help people grow spiritually and understand Jesus better, which is far more important than anything else I can do.